Maris Vijay

 Maris Vijay is a film composer and singer from Tamil Nadu, India.
 He works for Tamil and Hindi cinema.

 Film career

 Maris Vijay started his film career in 2013 when he began Miracle Waves Studio, a recording and mixing studio.
 He was approached by film director "Paarthi" to compose the score and soundtrack for his Tamil film, Vingyani.
 Maris debuted as a film composer from this film in 2014.

 In 2018, Maris sung a song in Villavan film.

 Additionally, Maris Vijay has worked on non-film projects that were influenced by musical composers like A. R. Rahman.
 He wrote songs for numerous schools' anthems.

 Shailey Bidwaikar along with Maris Vijay released her first Tamil song.

 Maris received Nation's Icon Award in 2022.

+In 2025, Vijay also worked in a Tamil film Vattakanal.